hashicorp/terraform-provider-azuread/docs/guides/service_principal_configuration.md

 `Groups Administrator`      | Create and manage groups.
 `User Administrator`        | Create and manage users _and_ groups.

-Once the desired directory role is assigned, you may need to obtain a new access token in order for the role to take effect.
+Once the desired directory role has been assigned, you may need to obtain a new access token in order for the role to take effect.
 This can be performed by signing out and signing back in to the Azure CLI.

 ```shell
 $ az logout
 $ az login --allow-no-subscriptions
 ```